Agentforce Revenue Management: What It Does (and Doesn't Do)

 Best practices for implementation

-Implementing Pimly inside Salesforce is simple: it builds on the tools, permissions, and workflows your teams already use.
-Here’s how to leverage Pimly to get the most from your Revenue Cloud environment:
+Implementing Pimly inside Salesforce is simple because it builds on the tools, permissions, and workflows your teams already use.
+Here’s how to get the most from your Agentforce Revenue Management environment:

 - Identify where product information lives: Pimly pinpoints where your data is and what needs attention to give you clarity without a massive cleanup effort.